 Just offshore from Islamorada, you’ll find several exceptional snorkeling spots, including the area around the Alligator Reef Lighthouse.
 The USS Alligator sank here in 1822, and today, the lighthouse that marks the spot is surrounded by colorful marine life thriving in clear ocean water.
 Parrotfish, grouper, and angelfish are just a few common sightings out at the Lighthouse.
 Take a tour out to snorkel Alligator Reef before retreating to your Islamorada vacation rental.

-Stay near Alligator Reef Lighthouse in Islamorada at Ocean Oasis.
+Stay near Alligator Reef Lighthouse in Islamorada at Paradise Beach.

 Besides its historic namesake fort, this state park is known for having Key West’s prime snorkeling spot, and you don’t even have to book a boat tour to get there.
 Simply wade out into deeper water and explore the beach’s marine offerings.
 Key West may not be famous for its beaches, but this one offers a lovely setting for snorkeling, swimming, and sunbathing.
 Lucky for you, finding a cute Key West vacation rental is even easier than spotting those silver schools of snapper.